merovex-archival/merovex.github.io/pages/about.md

 *   Embedded documents and multimedia have been made accessible.
 *   Responsive design techniques have been used to optimize the experience for users who access the site at different screen resolutions and magnification levels.

 I value your opinions.
-If you have comments, suggestion for improvement or questions, you can [contact me](http://on.fb.me/1M3gSiz).
+If you have comments, suggestion for improvement or questions, you can [contact me on Facebook](http://on.fb.me/1M3gSiz).